hazelcast/hazelcast/hazelcast-documentation/src/ThreadingModel.md

 You can configure the number of IO-threads using the `hazelcast.io.thread.count` system property.
 Its default value is 3 per member.
 This means that if 3 is used, in total there are 7 IO-threads; 1 accept-IO-thread, 3 read-IO-threads, and 3 write-IO-threads.
 Each IO-thread has its own Selector instance and waits on `Selector.select` if there is nothing to do.

+Hazelcast periodically scans utilization of each IO-thread and can decide to migrate a connection to a new thread if the existing thread is servicing disproportionate number of IO events.
+You can customize the scanning interval by setting a System Property `hazelcast.io.balancer.interval.seconds`.
+The default interval is 20 seconds.
+You can disable the balancing process by setting the property to a negative value.

 In case of the read-IO-thread, when sufficient bytes for a packet have been received, the Packet object is created.
 This Packet is then sent to the System where it is de-multiplexed.
 If the Packet header signals that it is an operation/response, the Packet is handed over to the operation service (please see the [Operation Threading section](#operation-threading)).
 If the Packet is an event, it is handed